Michael Heseltine (civil servant): General Medical Council

 Heseltine joined the General Medical Council in 1933 as Registrar, also joining the Dental Board of the United Kingdom in the same role.
 He would remain in these positions until 1951 and 1946 respectively.
 Heseltine was praised for his role in passing the 1950 Medical Act which introduced disciplinary boards and compulsory training years for doctors.
 Lord Hacking paid tribute to him during the second reading in the House of Lords: for the great part which he played from the very commencement of the discussions until their successful completion some months ago.

 Later life and death

 After retiring from the post of registrar aged sixty-four, Heseltine continued to conduct research and write about the history of medical education for the General Medical Council and a post of Librarian was created especially for him.
-He died following a short illness on the 13th of March 1952, less than a year after his retirement.
+He died following a short illness on 13 March 1952, less than a year after his retirement.